9 Top Kitchen Trends You Need To Know About

 • Connected appliances—Smart kitchen appliances are manufactured with WiFi and Bluetooth connectivity.
 This allows them to be controlled remotely via smartphone, synced with other smart devices, and monitored for status and maintenance needs.

-• Intelligent cooking—New ovens and induction cooktops can automatically sense your cooking and adjust heat accordingly, eliminating guesswork when setting temperatures.
+• Intelligent cooking—New ovens and induction cooktops can automatically sense the temperature of your cooking and adjust the heat accordingly, eliminating guesswork when setting temperatures.

 • Recipe assistance—Appliances are gaining the ability to cook and assist with recipes.
 They can walk users through recipe steps and send alerts when to add ingredients or adjust settings.